LibreCAD/docs/guides/blocks.rst

 The are a couple of different ways to create a block.

 .. tip::
     Create blocks on their own layer.
-The layer will bew added to the drawing when a block is inserted.
+The layer will be added to the drawing when a block is inserted.

 From a Drawing